gentlee/react-redux-cache/README.md

 #### How mutation fetching differs from queries?

-**Queries:** For each cache key (= unique params by default) of each query fetch is running in parallel.
-If fetch is already running for specific cache key, all next fetches are cancelled until it finishes.
+**Queries:** Queries are throttled: query with the same cache key (generated from params by default) is cancelled if is already running.

-**Mutations:** Only one mutation can be run for each mutation key at a time.
-If another one called, previous is aborted.
+**Mutations:** Mutations are debounced: previous similar mutation is aborted if it was running when the new one started.
+Second argument in mutations is `AbortSignal`, which can be used e.g. for cancelling http requests.